avaranovich/libcuda/Readme.txt

-Provides a managed interface to certain functionality of nvcuda driver.
+Provides managed interface to certain functionality of nvcuda driver.

 Implemented functionality:
  * Versioning of driver, software and hardware ISAs.